Scheduling Do-Not-Disturb in GNOME

 Unfortunately, it has no way of scheduling DnD.

 Good news, though!
-It does support turning on DnD through the CLI: gsettings set org.gnome.desktop.notifications show-banners false
+It does support turning on DnD through the CLI: gsettings set org.gnome.desktop.notifications show-banners false.
+I put that in a script named toggle-dnd in my dotfiles:

 #!/bin/sh